-- (a) To the extent possible, parties should produce documents and make witnesses available to each other without the use of subpoenas.
-Subpoenas for documents or the appearance of witnesses may be issued as provided by law. - (b) If a subpoena is issued, the issuing party must send copies of the subpoena to all other parties at the same time and in the same manner in which the subpoena was issued.
+(a) To the fullest extent possible, parties should produce documents and make witnesses available to each other without the use of subpoenas.
+Arbitrators shall have the authority to issue subpoenas for the production of documents or the appearance of witnesses.